cytoscape/cytoscape-automation/for-app-developers/cy-automation-cy-rest-best-practices-sample/README.md

 This resource will be registered as a root resource in CyREST and will be available at ```http://localhost:1234/cyrestbestpractices/v1/classroom/```.
 All of it's subresources will be visible as children of this path (for example, ```teacher``` will be registered with the path ```http://localhost:1234/cyrestbestpractices/v1/classroom/teacher```).

 Note that the root of every resource is ```cyrestbestpractices/v1/```.
 This path is both unique, keeping it from colliding with the paths of other apps, and versioned, which allows the developer to maintain backward compatibility while developing new APIs.
-More detail on these practices can be found in the [App Best Practices Wiki Page](./../../../../wiki/App-Developers:-JAX-RS-Best-Practices#app-resource-paths).
+More detail on these practices can be found in the [JAX-RS Best Practices Wiki Page](./../../../../wiki/App-Developers:-JAX-RS-Best-Practices#app-resource-paths).

 ### Swagger Documentation